DoctorKhan/votex/service-implementation-plan.md

         messages: [
           {
             role: 'system',
-            content: `You are an AI assistant that provides constructive feedback on community proposals.
+            content: `You are an assistant that provides constructive feedback on community proposals.
             Your feedback should be balanced, highlighting strengths and suggesting improvements.` },
           {